5 Tax Breaks for Students to Lower Tuition ExpensesPersonal Taxes

 According to the IRS, you can claim this tax credit for the first four years of higher education.
 The expenses on which this tax credit applies include tuition, the fees required for enrollment as well as the books and materials required for education.

-Good to Know: Note that expenses like room and board, transportation, insurance, or medical expenses do not qualify for the AOTC.
-Single filers are eligible if their adjusted gross income (AGI) is less than $80,000, whereas the maximum AGI for couples is $160,000.
+Note that expenses like room and board, transportation, insurance, or medical expenses do not qualify for the AOTC.
+Single filers are eligible if their adjusted gross income (AGI) is less than $90,000, whereas the maximum AGI for couples is $180,000.

 Additional Tip: If the student has a felony or drug conviction, he or she will not be eligible for this tuition credit.
 The amount of the AOTC is 100% of the first $2,000 of eligible expenses, plus 25% of the next $2,000.

-The Lifetime Learning Credit, or LLC for short, is another tax credit that the American government offers to college students.
+The Lifetime Learning Credit is another tax credit that the American government offers to college students.
 The education expenses that qualify for this tuition credit include tuition, enrollment fees, and the mandatory books and supplies for classes.
 Unlike the American Opportunity Tax Credit, there is no restriction to the number of years where you can claim the Lifetime Learning Credit.

-Good to Know: Note that to benefit from this tuition credit, you have to be enrolled in a college or university for at least one academic period – which can be a semester, a trimester, or any other period of study.
-The maximum income allowed for claiming the LLC is $67,000 for single filers and $134,000 for joint filers.
+Note that to benefit from this tuition credit, you have to be enrolled in a college or university for at least one academic period – which can be a semester, a trimester, or any other period of study.
+The maximum income allowed for claiming the Lifetime Learning Credit is $69,000 for single filers and $138,000 for joint filers.

-Pro Tip: The other restriction in terms of income is the gradual reduction of the amount of the LLC when the MAGI is between $57,000 and 67,000 for single filers, or between $114,000 and $134,000.
-Lastly, the LLC is not a refundable credit, so while you can use it to reduce the taxes you owe, you won’t get a refund in case what you owe is lower than the LLC.
-While the AOTC is generally preferable to the LLC, it also imposes more restrictions, so if you don’t qualify for the AOTC, you can probably still choose the LLC.
+The other restriction in terms of income is the gradual reduction of the amount of the Lifetime Learning Credit when the MAGI is between $59,000 and $69,000 for single filers, or between $118,000 and $138,000.
+Lastly, the Lifetime Learning Credit is not a refundable credit, so while you can use it to reduce the taxes you owe, you won’t get a refund in case what you owe is lower than the Lifetime Learning Credit.
+While the AOTC is generally preferable to the Lifetime Learning Credit, it also imposes more restrictions, so if you don’t qualify for the AOTC, you can probably still choose the Lifetime Learning Credit.

 As its name denotes, the Student Loan Interest Deduction is a tax deduction for students you can claim on the paid interest on a student loan during a tax year.
 If you are eligible for this deduction, you can claim up to $2,500 for interest paid on student loans.
 The amount you can claim is equal to the lesser of either $2,500 or the actual paid interest.